rothsim/Trail-Formation/README.md

 ## General Introduction

-Biologically inspired model of the Swiss railroad network depending on population growth.
+Generating a biologically inspired model of the Swiss railroad network depending on population growth.
 By using a biological (based on Physarum polycephalum) model, we want to simulate future scenarios of the Swiss railroad network.
-Probably a problem in future would be, that in fact of the urbanisation more people will use the public transport system.
+Probably a problem in future would be, that in fact of the population growth more people will use the public transport system.
 So we think it is necessary to simulate the main transport lines, to see where the system should be improved.

 ## The Model